(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 write off part or all of their stock or what the company

-owes them, and the bank also writes off a (smaller) percentage
+owes them, and the bank writes off a (smaller) percentage

 of what the bankrupt company owed the bank.